NickTomlin/codemirror-yaml-lite/README.md

 - [this repo by @teucer](https://github.com/teucer/vite-repro/blob/main/src/parser/yaml.grammar)
 - the [@codemirror/lang-javascript](https://github.com/codemirror/lang-javascript#readme) package is a great reference
 - the legacy [yaml mode](https://github.com/codemirror/legacy-modes/blob/main/mode/yaml.js)

-Right now I think we sort of need a full loop that helps us generate the grammar and then preview in the editor all at once...

 #### Playgrounds